Who to Follow on Twitter?

 - Did people stop liking me?

-- Are there too many new kids on the blog to notice the old Mexican with the biggest sombrero in town?
+- Were there too many new kids on the blog to notice the old fart?

-I noticed some new voices among the Twitter clamor: People who said “quality before quantity”, not the numbers are important but the bonds.
+I noticed some new voices among the Twitter clamor: People who said “quality before quantity” – that not the numbers are important but the bonds.